the-vergil/The-Witcher-Project/README.md

 - Selenium is the most popularly used freeware and open source automation tool.
 The benefits of Selenium for **Test Automation** are immense.
 - The website from which data is collected: [https://witcher.fandom.com/wiki/Witcher_Wiki](https://witcher.fandom.com/wiki/Witcher_Wiki)

   ## End result of Step 1

   - The end result of this step is a csv file or a pickle file that will store the characters data
   - The data collected is stored in data-frame which have two columns
   - One column will store the name of book and the other column will store the character name

-# Extracting Relationships
+# Step 2 : Extracting Relationships
 - In this step we are to find the relationships between different characters in the book
 - Then we have to find the importance of characters in each book
 - Then we’ll find the communities present in each book